tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 - Token tax usually reduces the token supply, thus creating deflationary tokens.

+- Token tax can redirect some of transfer and trading fees to the development fund and grants of the protocol, to guarantee sustainable protocol development.

-- The token tax term is not used for the native gas token on a blockchain, like Ether (ETH) on Ethereum where any transfer fee is considered to be a natural part of the core protocol, whereas this is not the case for ERC-20 tokens.
+- The token tax term is not used for the native gas token on a blockchain, like Ether (ETH) on Ethereum, where any transfer fee is considered to be a natural part of the core protocol.
+  The token tax term applies more to ERC-20 like tokens which historically have lacked transfer fee features.

 - Different "taxes" may apply to different type of of transactions like buy, sell and treasury management.